 APC connectors are great for use cases that require the use of high wavelengths through single-mode fiber.
 It should be evident that we should not mate APC and UPC connectors, and this will cause lousy connectivity and possible damage.

 We do not recommend using APC connectors in standard transceivers, and UPC polishing shapes work better for this particular use case.
 Most manufacturers design SC and LC type transceivers for UPC connectors.

 The APC may be more sophisticated or powerful than the UPC polishing type, but it is still beneficial.
 Additionally, it is also slightly cheaper.
 We use UPC connectors in digital, telephonic, and CA-TV systems.

 Nevertheless, the polish type you ultimately select will depend on your budget and the application of the connector.

 The Test of the Angles

 When two FLAT connectors mate, an air bubble forms between the surfaces.
 This is partially why the flat connector is obsolete.
 PC connectors mate similarly to FLAT connectors.
-However, the slight curvature eliminates any air-gap and forces the tips of the connector to meet.
+However, the slight curvature eliminates any air gap and forces the tips of the connector to meet.

 The grinding on UPC connectors extends for a better surface finish, which initiates better contact between surfaces.
 APC connectors are the latest technology.
 Because they have an angle, they provide a tighter connection when you mate them.

 In this article, we briefly discussed the differences between SMF fiber optic polishing types.
-Although there are four main polishing shapes, we compared UPC vs APC.
-This is mostly because FLAT and PC finishes are obsolete.
+Although there are four main polishing shapes, we compared UPC vs. APC.
+This is mainly because FLAT and PC finishes are obsolete.
 For more information about cabling, visit our guide on the differences between DSL and Cable.
 If you want to learn more, visit our blog.
 We hope that you have found this guide to be helpful.
 Thank you for reading.